22nd Street station (Hudson–Bergen Light Rail): Station layout and services

 The station is located on a private right-of-way in a shopping area.
-Local streets pass underneath via 11-foot clearance tunnels.
+Local streets pass underneath via 11 ft clearance tunnels.
 A freight track is to the east of the station, running along the northbound platform on the right-of-way.
 The platforms have the traditional HBLR canopies.
 The northbound track has a full length wall of semi-opaque glass bricks, forming a windscreen between it and the freight track.
 Etched in these bricks are silhouettes of Bayonne's industrial architecture by Kate Dodd.
 The track glass walls have an artwork called Doors and Windows of Bayonne by Lisa Kaslow.
 These consist of actual fiberglass, copper and patina doors models of doors and windows from architectural details of Bayonne.
 The southbound platform has its own colorful glass windscreens, although portions of this platform on an embankment have a simple, low fence.
 The artwork is called Bayonne Time & Tides by J. Kenneth Leap and shows the history of Bayonne through photographs and maps.
 The glass windscreens in the shelters have etchings by Kate Dodd of Bayonne's industrial past.

 Only the southbound platform has access to the streets.
 At the north end, a staircase leads down to the south side of 22nd Street between Avenue E and Prospect Avenue.
 The south end entrance contains an elevator for ADA access with a brick enclosure and a staircase down to the north side of 21st Street.
 Each entrance area has a small canopy with ticket vending machines and validators (making the platforms a fare paid zone).
 Pedestrian crossings at either end provide access to and from the northbound platform.

-One block from the station is a 159 space park and ride lot.
+22nd Street station has two parking lots operated by 21st Century Rail.
+The main lot, a 159-space park and ride, is located on East 19th Street between Avenue F and Prospect Avenue.
+The station has no accessible spaces for handicapped riders.
+The second lot, located at the junction of East 21st Street and Prospect Avenue, contains six accessible spots closer to the station.